 Patients report astonishing quick pigmentation results when using our Vitilox products.
 See our case studies and YouTube videos.

 Support for Vitiligo Patients

-At Vitiligo Treatment, besides our specially-formulated products to treat Vitiligo, we offer support and advise.
+At Vitiligo Treatment, besides our specially-formulated products to treat Vitiligo, we offer support and advice.
 Your free Vitiligo Assessment, which can be found on our website, is assessed by our trained consultant.
 They will evaluate your condition, and help you choose the correct product for your treatment going forward.

 Vitiligo can be treated, and it is important to keep perceptions in line with reality!
 Commitment and adherence to the available treatment options are important when managing Vitiligo.